-- 13. Each of the following accurately describe aspects of the dietary reference intakes (DRIs) published by the Food and Nutrition Board of the Institute of Medicine (IOM) except one.
-Which one is the exception? - a.
-The DRIs replace the older recommended daily allowances. - b.
-Current DRIs attempt to estimate required nutrients to improve long-term health. - c.
-DRIs specifically address individuals whose requirements are affected by a disease state. - d.
-The DRIs attempt to establish maximum safe levels of tolerance for nutrients.
+- 13. Dietary reference intakes (DRIs) do NOT: - a. replace the older recommended daily allowances. - b. attempt to estimate required nutrients to improve long-term health. - c. specifically address individuals whose requirements are affected by a disease state. - d. attempt to establish maximum safe levels of tolerance for nutrients.

-The dietary reference intakes (DRIs) were intended for planning and assessing diets of healthy Americans and Canadians.
-They are inappropriate for malnourished individuals or patients whose requirements are affected by a disease state.
-The DRIs replace an earlier publication, the recommended daily allowances (RDAs).
+Dietary reference intakes (DRIs) are inappropriate for malnourished individuals or patients whose requirements are affected by a disease state.
+DRIs were intended for planning and assessing diets of healthy Americans and Canadians.
+DRIs replace an earlier publication, the recommended daily allowances (RDAs).
 Note that there is also a new RDA which is intended as a goal for achieving adequate intakes.